 Have you seen that scene that’s repeated in countless TV shows, movies and cartoons where two people are in a car fighting over the steering wheel because the passenger doesn’t agree with where the driver is headed or how he’s getting there?
 Then there’s the hilarious scene when the guy sitting in the back seat jumps in on the fun.
 Yes, it makes for predictably funny TV but in real life it’s not funny.
 It’s dangerous.

 My husband often reminds me that cars are built with only one steering wheel, one gas and one break pedal for a reason.
 There can only be one driver.
 Otherwise, the car ends up all over the road or in a wreck.

-My desire to steer has to give way to the reality that He’s a much better driver than I am — Only God knows what’s behind me, what’s hiding around the bend and the road blocks that lie ahead.
+My desire to steer has to give way to the reality that He’s a much better driver than I am — Only God knows what’s behind me, what’s hiding around the bend and the road blocks just ahead.
 And, He’s known where He’s wanted to take me since before I made my grand entrance on this side of heaven.

 I’m sure I’ll be tempted to turn back to my old ways.
 It’s where I’ve been most comfortable and confident.
 Even if just for a moment.
 It’s like being on a strict, starch-free diet and instinctively grabbing a doughnut or a bowl of mashed potatoes when you’re having a bad day.